scolapicchioni/blazor/Lab05/readme.md

-# Backend: Web API with ASP.NET 6.0 and Visual Studio 2019 Preview
+# Backend: Web API with ASP.NET 6.0 and Visual Studio 2022

 In this lab we're going to take care of our Backend.